Symmetry in complex unit gain graphs and their spectra: Introduction

 In addition to spectral symmetry, two more instances of symmetry come up in this work.
 Likely the best known of the two is concerned with the existence of multiple assignments of the same collection of labels to graph vertices, that cannot be distinguished by looking at the adjacency and non-adjacency of pairs of vertices.
 That is, a graph is said to be (structurally) symmetric if it has any non-trivial automorphism.
 Structurally, this (asymptotically rare) property implies that parts of the graph are akin to one-another, as well as identical in relation to their mutual complement.

 Finally, we encounter a phenomenon known as sign-symmetry.
 A particular line of research is concerned with the invariance of signed graphs, which was introduced some time ago by \citet{zaslavsky1982signed}, under negation of their sign functions.
 In particular, if $(G,\sigma)$ is switching isomorphic (see Def. \ref{def: sw iso}) to $(G,-\sigma)$, it is said to be sign-symmetric.
 Its relation to spectral symmetry is interesting: while sign-symmetry implies a symmetric spectrum, the reverse relation fails, in general.
-Sporadic examples of signed graphs that show the latter phenomenon on complete graphs, as well as various such infinite families have been found by \citet{ghorbani2020sign}.
+Sporadic examples of signed graphs that show the latter phenomenon on complete graphs were obtained by \citet{belardo2019open}, as well as various such infinite families on non-complete graphs have been found by \citet{ghorbani2020sign}.

 In the current article, we consider these types of symmetry, and the relation between them, in the complex unit gain graph paradigm.
 These objects are, effectively, weighted bidirected graphs with weights on the complex unit circle, such that the weight of every arc is equal to the inverse weight of its converse arc.
 In a recent (re)popularization, the generalizations of various well-studied graph theoretical objects, such as signed graphs and the Hermitian adjacency matrices for directed graphs \cite{guo2017hermitian, liu2015hermitian, mohar2020new}, have seen quite some attention.
 Applications of gain graphs are primarily related to quantum state transfer \cite{coutinho2014quantum}, and spectral analysis of these objects has yielded a number of interesting parallels to complex geometry, see e.g. \cite{wissing2022unit}.